tinygrad/tinygrad/docs/environment_variables/global_variables.md

----
-description: >-
+# Global Variables

 Global environment variables control core tinygrad behavior even when used as a library.
----

-# Global Variables

 | Variable              | Possible Value(s) | Description                                                                                                                                                            |
 | --------------------- | ----------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------- |